Kong/kubernetes-ingress-controller/docs/design.md

 ![translating k8s to kong](images/k8s-to-kong.png "Translating k8s resources to Kong")

-The figure shows translation of Ingress resource, services and pods in Kubernetes to corresponding resources in Kong.
+The figure shows the translation of Ingress resource, services and pods in Kubernetes to corresponding resources in Kong.

 ## Custom Resources